← Blog

 You provide your own API key from whichever provider you want—OpenAI, Anthropic, or Google.
 When the AI reads your writing, that request goes directly from your machine to your chosen provider.
 It does not pass through Quillium’s servers.
 There is no proxy, no relay, no middleware.
 We literally don’t have a server for it to go through.

-This is called BYOK—bring your own key.
+This is called BYOK, or bring your own key.
 It means Quillium never sees your API key, never sees the text you send to AI, and never sees the response.
 The relationship is between you and your AI provider, and Quillium is just the interface.
-Obviously, by using AI features, you agree to your chosen provider’s terms of service and privacy policy—the app links to these when you configure your API key.
+Obviously, by using AI features you agree to your chosen provider’s terms of service and privacy policy (and the app links to both when you configure your key).

 Analytics are off if you want them off

 Quillium uses PostHog for usage analytics.
-If that bothers you: there’s a single toggle in Settings > Privacy > “Usage analytics.”
-Turn it off, and all analytics stop immediately.
-The opt-out persists across sessions.
+If that bothers you, there’s a single toggle in Settings > Privacy > “Usage analytics.”
+Turn it off, and all analytics stop immediately, with the opt-out persisting across sessions.

 That said, let me be specific about what these analytics are, because “analytics” is a word that’s been poisoned by ad tech.